thecolourfoundation/Commes/README.md

 ## Limitations

-QuantumShield is a strong first line of defence, not a complete security programme.
+Commes is a strong first line of defence, not a complete security programme.
 It does not replace:

 - A properly configured WAF or CDN (Cloudflare, AWS WAF) at the network edge
 - Secrets management (Vault, AWS Secrets Manager, environment variables)